Residential Aged Care - where Ageing is Living

 Animals play an important part in daily life and some Care Communities have resident pets such as cats, dogs, chickens or birds whilst others welcome family pets or an array of interesting furred and feathered friends for regular visits.
 Technology plays a part in broadening horizons and our Virtual reality goggles can help you to visit favourite places around the world or explore new ones.
 Tablet devices are available for entertainment and maintaining important connections.

 Personalised Residential Aged Care

-At our residential aged Care Communities, we believe that every individual's journey of aging is unique.
+At our residential aged Care Communities, we believe that every individual's journey of ageing is unique.
 We work closely with each resident and their loved ones to understand their needs and preferences, and we develop a personalised care plan that promotes their well-being and autonomy.
 We offer a relaxing environment with the compassionate and personalised care of 24/7 registered nurses.
-Our experienced leadership work alongside a capable and confident team to offer long-term residential care, palliative care, dementia care and respite care.
+Our experienced leadership works alongside a capable and confident team to offer long-term residential care, palliative care, dementia care and respite care.

 Choosing the right Care Community

 We understand that choosing a residential aged care community can be a difficult decision.
 That's why we encourage you to visit one of our Care Communities, meet our team and residents, and see for yourself our warm and welcoming environment.

 Additionally, we are proud to have achieved accreditation status, which ensures that we are providing the highest quality of care to our residents.

 We would be honoured to welcome you or your loved one to one of our residential aged Care Communities.

 Once you have received your ACAT assessment, you can begin applying to as many care homes as you wish, but once you accept a place, it’s important that you let the other homes know that you no longer require their services.